-The extent of impurities in the air and water determines the frequency of most maintenance services and also governs the extent of water treatment which can vary from a simple continuous bleed and biological control to a sophisticated treatment system.
-Refer to "Water Treatment" on page 18 and "Biological Control" on page 20 for more details.
+The extent of impurities in the air and water determines the frequency of most maintenance services and governs the extent of water treatment which can vary from a simple continuous bleed and biological control to a sophisticated treatment system.
+Refer to section Water Treatment on Page 30 and section Biological Control on Page 33 for more details.